Triton-Robotics-Training/Week-4/README.md

 | M2006   | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | DNE | DNE | DNE | DNE |
 | GM6020  | DNE | DNE | DNE | DNE | 1   | 2   | 3   | 4   | 5   | 6   | 7   | DNE |

 For example, you could have an M3508 on ID 2, an M2006 on ID 7, but then the M2006 on ID 7 would prevent you from having a GM6020 on ID 3.
 In the underlying structure, we would assign them data the same and they give us feedback the same.
 This is something you need to consider when you wire robots and set their IDs.
-One final thing to keep in mind is that the GM6020's range from 1-7, so the total theoretical max motors per bus
+One final thing to keep in mind is that the GM6020's range from 1-7, so the total theoretical max motors per bus is 11, not 12

 #### Setting IDs for Motors